ben-westphal/buildkite-parser/README.md

 * Allow parsing of bash scripts that generate pipeline files
 * Add tests for all rules
 * Npm install it as a package instead
+* Migrate to pnpm for package installation
+* Add github action to handle publishing versions